galaxy-sea/crc/README.md

-Supports 200+ standard CRC (Cyclic Redundancy Check) algorithms, covering bit widths from CRC-3 to CRC-82.
+Supports 200+ standard CRC (Cyclic Redundancy Check) algorithms in Java, covering bit widths from CRC-3 to CRC-82.
 Suitable for industrial communication, embedded development, file transmission, and other scenarios.

 Feel free to Star, Fork, or submit Issues to contribute and improve the project!